 When a baby dies after 20 weeks of pregnancy, it is called stillbirth.
 Anything before that is considered a miscarriage.
 (Note: it looks like the U.K. considers the 24-week mark the change in definition).

-In most cases, stillbirth occurs before delivery and less often during labour.
-The cause of stillbirth is often linked to placenta issues, infections, chromosomal disorders, blood clots, umbilical cord accidents or chronic heath issues in mom – like diabetes, high blood pressure, kidney disease, etc. – but sometimes they just don’t know why a baby is born still.
+In most cases, stillbirth occurs before delivery and less often during labor.
+The cause of stillbirth is often linked to placenta issues, infections, chromosomal disorders, blood clots, umbilical cord accidents or chronic health issues in mom – like diabetes, high blood pressure, kidney disease, etc. – but sometimes they just don’t know why a baby is born still.

 It’s usually picked up at an ultrasound appointment or by mom with a sudden drop in fetal movement.

 There’s really no way to prevent stillbirths, which is probably another reason why there isn’t much “awareness” around it – there’s no point in printing pamphlets if you can’t do anything about it.

 If you are having a high risk pregnancy, some doctors will suggest you do a daily kick count, but even that is debatable on how well it works considering you have to notice the decreased movement, get to a healthcare provider, have them agree that something’s wrong, then take action.
 That’s a lot of steps to happen in a really short window.